 - Allow the rice to steam over a medium-low to medium heat for 45 minutes.

-- Remove from the heat, and carefully but swiftly invert the rice over a platter.
+- After 45 minutes, remove the rice pot from the heat, and carefully but swiftly invert the rice over a platter.